-I've almost always battled with depression; but anxiety, that was new to me a about 10 years ago.
+I've almost always battled with depression; but anxiety, that was new to me, about 10 years ago.

 I never thought I was going to be one of those people with an anxiety disorder, but here I am, going to be 40 in a few years and I suffer from anxiety almost daily.
 It's been a crazy wild ride getting it under control, but I'm glad I'm finally at that point.